 You may also want to ask about any pet allergies in the office and find ways to respect others’ comfort with pets.

 Finally, make sure the guidelines encourage responsible pet ownership, such as adding rules for cleanup, providing healthy treats for people to feed and deciding where water bowls or litter boxes will go.
-Check out our Etiquette Guide to get started.

-3) Do the paperwork.
+3) Do the Paperwork

 Create an authorization and release form for employees to sign.
 Here’s an example of a Purina form.
 See the Guidelines for Responsible Pets in the Workplace for helpful tips to set your employees up for success.
 Please note that our example is only shown as a suggestion, and cannot serve as your company’s waiver.
 We suggest your company contact your legal representative to create a version that suits your company’s culture and needs.